standardnotes/docs/docs/self-hosting/getting-started.md

 Syncing Server infrastructure consists of a few different microservices that are responsible for different sets of functionality.

-If you'd like to know more about the particular services head over to [Infrastructure Overview](./infrastructure-overview.md)
+If you'd like to learn more about each of the particular services, head over to [Infrastructure Overview](./infrastructure-overview.md).

 In order to make your life easier and not having to set up each of them separately we prepared a [docker-compose setup with accompanying script](./docker.md) that will automate the process for you.